-In summary, using a plethora of complementary bulk and local-probe techniques, we have shown that the frustrated, magnetic-bond-disordered $S=\frac{1}{2}$ pyrochlore antiferromagnet NaCdCu$_2$F$_7$, we confirm the absence of long-range magnetic order or global spin freezing down to 58 mK.
-Instead, we find power-law scaling relations and data collapse across multiple experimental probes are consistent with a random singlet ground state characterized by a broad distribution of exchange couplings, noted by the coexistence of singlet dimers and weakly coupled orphan spins.
-This behavior originates from intrinsic Na$^+$/Cd$^{2+}$ disorder on the pyrochlore $A$-site, influencing the local environment around the magnetic Cu$^{2+}$ ions on the pyrochlore $B$-site, thus modifying the Cu$^{2+}$--F$^-$--Cu$^{2+}$ superexchange pathways on the magnetic, pyrochlore $B$-site sublattice.
-The absence of spin-glass freezing contrasts with previously studied Na$A''M_2$F$_7$ pyrochlore fluorides \cite{Kancko2023,Kancko2025,Krizan2014,Krizan2015Co,Krizan2015Ni,Sanders2017}, where comparable magnetic bond disorder leads to glassy ground states, suggesting that strong $S=\tfrac{1}{2}$ ions likely play the crucial role in destabilizing the global spin freezing in NaCdCu$_2$F$_7$ and stabilizing a quantum-disordered state.
+In summary, using a plethora of complementary bulk and local-probe techniques, we have shown that the frustrated, magnetic-bond-disordered $S=\frac{1}{2}$ Heisenberg pyrochlore antiferromagnet NaCdCu$_2$F$_7$ does not exhibit long-range magnetic order or global spin freezing down to 58 mK.
+Instead, the observed power-law scaling behaviour and data collapse across multiple experimental probes are consistent with a random singlet ground state characterized by a broad distribution of exchange couplings, noted by the coexistence of singlet dimers and weakly coupled orphan spins.
+This behavior originates from intrinsic Na$^+$/Cd$^{2+}$ disorder on the pyrochlore $A$ site, which modifies the Cu$^{2+}$-F$^-$-Cu$^{2+}$ superexchange pathways on the magnetic, pyrochlore $B$-site sublattice.
+The absence of spin-glass freezing contrasts with previously studied Na$A''B_2$F$_7$ pyrochlore fluorides \cite{Kancko2023,Kancko2025,Krizan2014,Krizan2015Co,Krizan2015Ni,Sanders2017}, where comparable magnetic bond disorder leads to glassy ground states, suggesting that strong $S=\tfrac{1}{2}$ quantum fluctuations play an important role in suppressing spin freezing in NaCdCu$_2$F$_7$ and stabilizing a quantum-disordered state.

 The present study establishes NaCdCu$_2$F$_7$ as a well-characterized example of disorder-driven quantum magnetism, but several important questions remain.
 All measurements reported here were performed on polycrystalline samples, and the growth of high-quality single crystals would enable momentum-resolved and anisotropic measurements.
 Thermal transport experiments would be particularly valuable for probing low-energy excitations and further distinguishing random singlet behavior from other quantum-disordered states.
 Neutron scattering studies would provide direct access to the dynamic spin structure factor; however, such experiments are presently hindered by the strong neutron absorption of Cd, motivating isotopic enrichment or the investigation of chemically related pyrochlore fluorides such as NaCaCu$_2$F$_7$ or NaSrCu$_2$F$_7$.

 Finally, recent theoretical work has shown that entanglement-sensitive quantities such as quantum Fisher information (QFI), extracted from experimentally accessible correlation functions \cite{Shimokawa2025}, may distinguish random singlet states from quantum spin liquids even when thermodynamic signatures are similar.
 Applying such approaches to NaCdCu$_2$F$_7$ and related materials represents an interesting direction for future experimental and theoretical studies.